Roles in this process

-- Third interview, hopefully a formality, of the preferred candidate with OC and a BoD member.
+- Third interview, hopefully a formality, of the preferred candidate with operations coordinator and a director.
 Decision on making an offer is made after third interview.

-- OC makes the offer to the candidate and negotiates, always in consultation with CE and the director(s).
+- Operations coordinator makes the offer to the candidate and negotiates, always in consultation with chief executive and the director(s).

 - Signing of contract and starting by the new team member, supervised by the role’s supervisor.

 Resources for interviewers